The way of the monk

 I think a very good way to unfool ourselves is to learn only when we are trying to solve a real, specific problem.
 That way, we can learn with a specific goal in mind.
 Why we are taking an online course or reading a book should be very clear in our minds.

 Of course, it’s absolutely fine to read just for pleasure, or even listen to a podcast just to calm down, but we should be aware of why we are doing it.

 I think what kind of inputs we digest, or even in what format we digest them is not as important as how we digest them.

 I think introspection is key.
 Introspection and alone time can absolutely help us to maximize our learning time and improve our learning efficiency so that we can retain more information.

 For this reason, I embrace what I call “the way of the monk“.
 This involves isolating myself from all inputs in order to find clarity.

-Isolating myself includes isolating from people, because people are very strong inputs.
-This is why I tend to work with less people as possible.
+Isolating myself includes isolating myself from people because people are very strong inputs.
+This is why I tend to work with as few people as possible.

-I constantly try to balance inputs and outputs to choose what to bring with me in my journey from what I just learned, and what not.
-Moreover, I think this is very important so that I can filter reality through the lenses of what I just learned and in a way, make my own reality.
+I constantly try to balance inputs and outputs to choose what to take with me on my journey from what I just learned, and what not.
+Moreover, I think this is very important so that I can filter reality through the lenses of what I just learned and, in a way, make my own reality.

 Alone time is very important so that we can audit what we are doing right now, implement ideas right away, and begin a feedback loop.